 Can't get enough peach cobbler flavor?
 Try this super moist Peach Pound Cake or these flavorful Cobbler Cupcakes!

-Peaches - If you are using frozen peaches there is no need to thaw them.
-For fresh peaches, look for ripe peaches that are firm, yet give a little when you press on them.
+Peaches - If you are using frozen peaches, you don't need to thaw them.
+For fresh peaches, look for firm, ripe peaches that give a little when you press on them.

-Cornstarch - Cornstarch is used to thicken the peach juices to make a syrupy filling.
-For fresh peaches, use 2 tablespoons of cornstarch and for frozen peaches, use 3 tablespoons.
+Cornstarch - Cornstarch thickens the peach juices to make a syrupy filling.
+For fresh peaches, use 2 tablespoons of cornstarch; for frozen peaches, use 3 tablespoons.
 You can substitute it with tapioca starch or arrowroot powder.

 Lemon Juice - This adds a bright, acidic flavor that balances out the sweetness of the filling.
 Lime juice can also be used.